Whitey Ford, Yankees pitching ace who led team to six world titles, dies at 91

 For more than a decade, Mr. Ford was the finest pitcher on powerful Yankee teams that included such Hall of Famers as Mantle in center field, shortstop Phil Rizzuto and catcher Yogi Berra.
 On Berra’s death in 2015, Mr. Ford replaced him as holder of the honorary title of “greatest living Yankee,” according to New York Times sports columnist George Vecsey.
 Berra’s predecessors as the greatest living Yankees were Joe DiMaggio and Babe Ruth.

 Mr. Ford had a stellar rookie season in 1950, finishing with a 9-1 record and an ERA of 2.81.
-He started Game 4 of the 1950 World Series against the Philadelphia Phillies and entering the ninth inning with a 5-0 lead.
+He started Game 4 of the 1950 World Series against the Philadelphia Phillies and entered the ninth inning with a 5-0 lead.

 But, thanks to a flyball lost in the sun by Yankee outfielder Gene Woodling, the Phillies rallied to make the score 5-2.
-With two outs, two men on base and the tying run at-bat, manager Casey Stengel emerged from the Yankee dugout to make a pitching change and was greeted with a chorus of boos.
+With two outs, two men on base and the tying run at-bat, Manager Casey Stengel emerged from the Yankee dugout to make a pitching change and was greeted with a chorus of boos.
 Mr. Ford wondered why the fans were booing him before realizing that the boos were directed at Stengel for taking him out of the game.

 Allie Reynolds relieved Mr. Ford and got the final out to secure the Yankees’ World Series victory.
 In the New York Times the next day, sports columnist Arthur Daley wrote that Mr. Ford had the “brass of a burglar.”